ChronoLogic12/volume-climbing/README.md

 * I want to check if there are any changes to procedure such as opening times or pricing.

 ### Structure
 The website is made up of six pages in total, separated by functionality.
-This was done with the aim to make any specific information a user might be looking for easily accessible and to keep the amount of info per page to a minimum to avoid overwhelming users.
+This was done with the aim to make any specific information a user might be looking for easily accessible within a small number of clicks and to keep the amount of info per page to a minimum to avoid overwhelming users.

 ### Wireframes